CME 100 Python Workbook#

 Nothing!
 Unlike the MATLAB exercises, we’ll be doing everything in the cloud.
 If you like the sound of this, keep reading the Usage tips for instructions on how to complete and submit your work.

-Does it really not matter which language I learn?#
+Does it matter which language I learn?#